threefoldtech/tfgrid-sdk-go/farmerbot/README.md

--d, --debug             by setting this flag the farmerbot will print debug logs too -e, --env string        enter your env file that includes your NETWORK and MNEMONIC_OR_SEED -m, --mnemonic string   the mnemonic of the account of the farmer -n, --network string    the grid network to use (default "main") -s, --seed string       the hex seed of the account of the farmer
+-d, --debug             by setting this flag the farmerbot will print debug logs too -e, --env string        enter your env file that includes your NETWORK and MNEMONIC_OR_SEED -m, --mnemonic string   the mnemonic of the account of the farmer -n, --network string    the grid network to use, available networks: dev, qa, test, and main (default "main") -s, --seed string       the hex seed of the account of the farmer
 ```